Quick Answer

 General Practice Guidelines

 Before diving into specific exercises, it's important to understand the general principles that will make your practice effective and efficient.
-These guidelines apply to all Tajweed practice sessions.
+These guidelines apply to all Tajweed practice sessions and will help you get the most out of your practice time.

 1. Start Slow and Build Speed